W4RH4WK/crap/slides/git_slides.md

 ---

 - Use dedicated branches for implementing new features
-- Locally rebase feature branch until ready for final merge
+- Rebase feature branch until ready for final merge

 ## Release Branches